top of page

 Whoever would have thought that someone handing over an envelope wouldn't just be a ratings winner but go down in history as one of the most iconic soap moments EVER!
 It's impossible to write a post about memorable EastEnders' Christmas episodes without mentioning that episode where philandering Queen Vic landlord, Den Watts, served divorce papers to his wife Angie so that he could sail off into the sunset with his mistress Jan.

-Walford residents - and the viewers at home - could see that the Watts' marriage was a very one-sided one: Angie loved Den a lot more than he loved her.
-He treated her appallingly.
-It wasn't just his constant cheating with anyone that was a woman and breathing but also his emotional abuse and neglect of his wife.
+Walford residents - and the viewers at home - could see that the Watts' marriage was a very one-sided one: Angie loved Den a lot more than he loved her - if he ever loved her at all.
+Den treated Angie appallingly.
+It wasn't just his constant cheating with anyone who was a woman and breathing but also his emotional abuse and neglect of his wife.
 But unlike the viewers, the residents of Albert Square along with Angie, were yet to learn that Den had fathered a child with his daughter's best friend.
 And nobody at all knew, not even Den himself, that he'd also fathered a son with another woman, though it would be another seventeen years before Dennis Junior showed up in Walford.

 Never a dull moment with Den and Angie